-- Complete all requirements for Core 40. - .
-Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits (6 credits in one language or 4 credits each in two languages). - .
-Earn 2 Core 40 fine arts credits. - .
+- Complete all requirements for Core 40. - Earn 2 additional Core 40 math credits. - Earn 6-8 Core 40 world language credits - (6 credits in one language or 4 credits each in two languages). - Earn 2 Core 40 fine arts credits. - .
 Earn a grade of a "C" or better in courses that will count toward the diploma. - .
-Have a grade point average of a "B" or better. - .
-Complete one of the following: - A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams - Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list. - C. Earn two of the following: - A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - 2 credits in AP courses and corresponding AP exams, - 2.
-Credits in IAP courses and corresponding AP exams, 2.
-Credits in IB standard level courses and corresponding IB exams. - D. Earn a composite score of 1250 or higher on the SAT and a minimum of 560 on math and 590 on the evidence based reading and writing section.\\ - E. Earn an ACT composite score of 26 or higher and complete written section - F. Earn 4 credits in IB courses and take corresponding IB exams.
+Have a grade point average of a "B" or better. - · Complete one of the following: - A. Earn 4 credits in 2 or more AP courses and take corresponding AP exams - B. Earn 6 verifiable transcripted college credits in dual credit courses from the approved dual credit list. - C. Earn two of the following: - A minimum of 3 verifiable transcripted college credits from the approved dual credit list, - 2.
+2 credits in AP courses and corresponding AP exams, - 2 credits in IB standard level courses and corresponding IB exams.
+Earn a composite score of 1250 or higher on the SAT and a minimum of - 560 on math and 590 on the evidence based reading and writing section.\\ - E. Earn an ACT composite score of 26 or higher and complete written section - F. Earn 4 credits in IB courses and take corresponding IB exams.

-C®RE40 with Technical Honors (minimum 47 credits)
+C•RE40 with Technical Honors (minimum 47 credits)